Essex in Ireland: Southern campaign

+Essex led a siege against Cahir Castle in 1599.

 Essex had accused Lord Cahir, whose brother had custody of the castle, of collusion with the White Knight.
 Upon the failure of a parley for the surrender of the castle the English took forceful action: in a cannonade lasting two days the curtain wall was breached and the garrison fled.
-Essex entered the castle on May 29 (see Siege of Cahir Castle).
+Essex entered the castle on 29 May (see Siege of Cahir Castle).

-Essex marched west to Limerick city, where he was well received on June 4.
+Essex marched west to Limerick city, where he was well received on 4 June.
 At this point the army was joined by a large train of baggage porters, which outnumbered the fighting men two-to-one and remained a drain on resources throughout the campaign.
 At Askeaton (centre of resistance to the crown in the Desmond rebellion 15 years earlier) the army was revictualled after an encounter at Adare with the Sugán Earl, a pretender to the Earldom of Desmond who had shown himself with 2-3,000 men.

 Essex realised the Munster rebels would not allow themselves to be trapped between his army and the western seaboard and decided to march south in an effort to draw them into battle.
 At Kilmallock he consulted the president, Thomas Norris, but conditions had begun to deteriorate, and it was reported that the soldiers "went so coldly on" that Essex had to reproach their baseness.
 There was no money, no magazine, no remnant of victual from the crown stores, and scarce enough cows to supply the army for two days, ammunition only for three.
 The army marched further south while Essex went to Mallow on a mission to procure supplies.
 He rejoined his men with a MacCarthy ally, but by the time he entered the heart of Desmond country the Sugán Earl and the rest of the rebels had gone into the field and were beyond reach.

 Essex forded the river Blackwater at Affane, where he held a council of war in his tent, allowing Norris 1,100 foot and a company of horse to pursue the war in Munster.
-He marched unhindered eastward through Lord Power's country to Waterford City, where he was received with two Latin orations and a joyful concourse of people on June 21.
-The army was ferried across the river, from Munster to Leinster, an operation that took a frustrating length of time, and Essex left Waterford on June 22.
+He marched unhindered eastward through Lord Power's country to Waterford City, where he was received with two Latin orations and a joyful concourse of people on 21 June.
+The army was ferried across the river, from Munster to Leinster, an operation that took a frustrating length of time, and Essex left Waterford on 22 June.